- Optimizely X Web Experimentation

 Now Optimizely is implemented and will appear on every page.

-Steps to track revenue
+Steps to track revenue in Optimizely Classic

 In the Main Menu in Shopify, select Settings.